Kemy Card

 Visa, Mastercard Available

-KemyCard is a globally available, crypto-funded virtual prepaid card issued by KemyGroup LLC (Delaware, USA).
-Designed for users seeking privacy and high spending power, it enables online payments at most Visa/Mastercard merchants without requiring KYC identity verification.
-The card can be loaded with a wide range of cryptocurrencies, features instant issuance, and supports high monthly limits, making it suitable for digital marketers, e-commerce users, and those without traditional banking access.
-Note that KemyCard is for online use only and carries various fees.
+KemyCard is a globally available, crypto-funded virtual and physical prepaid card issued by KemyGroup LLC (Delaware, USA).
+Designed for users seeking high spending power, it enables online payments at most Visa/Mastercard merchants but requires full KYC identity verification for activation.
+The card supports cryptocurrency loading, instant issuance, and high monthly limits, making it suitable for digital marketers, e-commerce users, and those without traditional banking access.

-• Type: Virtual prepaid Visa/Mastercard (online use only)
+• Type: Virtual and physical prepaid Visa/Mastercard (virtual: online use only; physical: in-store and ATM access)

 Visual preview for Kemy Card